gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 This section discusses how an endpoint supporting this specification can fallback to follow the DTLS/SCTP behavior in RFC 6083.
-It is recommended to define a setting that represent the policy to allow fallback or not.
+It is recommended to define a setting that represents the policy to allow fallback or not.
 However, the possibility to use fallback is based on the ULP can operate using user messages that are no longer than 16383 bytes.
 Fallback is NOT RECOMMEND to be enabled as it enables downgrade to weaker algorithms and versions of DTLS.

-A SCTP client that receives an INIT-ACK which doesn't contain the DTLS-supported message but do include the SCTP-AUTH parameters can attempt to perform an DTLS handshake following this specification.
+A SCTP client that receives an INIT-ACK that doesn't contain the DTLS-supported message but do include the SCTP-AUTH parameters can attempt to perform an DTLS handshake following this specification.
 For an RFC 6083 client it is likey that the prefered HMAC-ALGO indicates